hcastillomartinez/AuctionHouse/README.md

 ### Known Issues
 There are some bugs with gui updating in AgentGUI.java.
 When a bid is completed the current bid list does not always update to have removed the finished bid.
-There is also an issue in the "Choose Auction House" drop down button that does not update to show when an Auction House has left.
-The button still shows the Auction Houses as choices when that should not occur.
-The item list also does not remove items that have been won for an extended period of time.
-Synchronization in auction where not always unblocking the correct amount from the agent if bids come in simultaneously as one is passed.